Open records request

 While it is preferred, a written request (via letter or email) is generally not required.
 Sometimes requesting records can be done by calling appropriate DNR staff in regions and bureaus.
 See staff search by subject.

 We also have Open Records Request Form 9500-096 that you can fill out and either mail or send electronically (email) to appropriate DNR staff.
+If unable to open this form, see Portable Document Format (PDF) help for assistance.

 When submitting an open records request, be sure to provide enough information so that we can efficiently process your request.
 The following are some examples to help expedite your request: